KayTrust/KTRCs/KTRC/KTRC-3.md

 ---

 ## Abstract
 This KTRC will contain all the guidelines to take into account when contributing to the KayWallet source code.
-If you are a KayWaller developer please take all of these guidelines into account.
+If you are a KayWallet developer please take all of these guidelines into account.

 ## Motivation
 Document as clearly as possible all the guidelines to take into account to contribute to the KayWallet source code.